kyma-project/website/src/blog-posts/7-release-notes-05.md

 ### Known Issues

 The Istio-related dashboards are not showing any data.
-For details, see [issue] (https://github.com/kyma-project/kyma/issues/1724).
+For details, see [issue](https://github.com/kyma-project/kyma/issues/1724).

 #### Workaround